PBlackberg/Large-Scale-Clustering-of-Tropical-Precipitation/README.md

 These metrics can also be found on Zenodo: <br>
 Link: <br>
 DOI:  <br>
-Scripts to generate figures are found in the "local" folder <br>
+Scripts to generate figures are found in the "local" folder. <br>
-This repository only includes examples of how the key metrics and figures were generated.
+Note: This repository only includes examples of how the key metrics and figures were generated.
 A more complete repository is available upon request.